silverfoxpt/Eureka-Microservice-Demo/README.md

-# Eureka Microservice Demo
+# Spring Microservice

- Spring Microservice with Netflix Eureka
+This project demonstrate Spring Microservice with Netflix Service Discovery Server and Client in Spring Cloud Netflix package